-One of the biggest advantages afforded to active forex traders is the freedom to execute any number of strategies.
-Whether your strategy is one of intraday scalping or multisession swing trading, there is always an opportunity to profit from a viable edge.
+One of the biggest advantages afforded to active currency traders is the freedom to execute any number of strategies.
+Whether your forex trading strategy is a day trade, intraday, or a multisession swing trade, there is always a chance to profit from a viable edge.

 Of course, no matter how strong a strategy may be, success depends on inputting adequate capital and time.
 All trading methodologies involve unique assumed risks and resource allocations.
 The following are the key drivers of any forex strategy's cost:

-- Leverage: Forex trading offers participants the ability to apply financial leverage to deposited funds in an attempt to enhance trading activity.
-In general, the greater the degree of leverage, the larger the per trade cost, and required risk capital.
+Forex trading offers participants the ability to apply financial leverage to deposited funds in an attempt to enhance trading activity.
+In general, the greater the leverage, the greater the position size, per trade cost and required capital.

-- Duration: The length of time in which a position is open at market increases the aggregate cost of a trade in many ways.
+The length of time in which a position is open at market increases the aggregate cost of a trade in many ways.
 First, the longer an open position is held in the market, the greater the exposure to systemic risk and broader market failure.
 Secondly, when a long-term trade is executed at market, capital must be set aside to service any adverse fluctuations in pricing.
 Often, this increases opportunity cost, as other trading opportunities must be forgone to maintain the open position.
-To free up risk capital and limit opportunity costs, many traders choose to engage the forex on shorter, intraday time frames.
+To free up risk capital and limit opportunity costs, many people choose to become forex day traders.

 Common ways of ensuring a relative degree of longevity for any strategy are to limit the use of leverage and implement smaller stop losses.
 In addition, guaranteeing the solvency of an account balance for the intermediate-term may be accomplished by risking between 1% and 3% of available capital on each trade.

-This money management strategy is viable even for small retail accounts, creating the following per-trade risk profiles (as examples) :
+Also, this money management strategy is viable even for small retail accounts, creating the following per-trade risk profiles, as examples:

 - With a £5000 account balance, a 1% risk is 50, a %2 risk is 100, and a 3% risk is 150.